5 ‘W’onderful Things To Do in the Netherlands.

 In 2009 the Wadden Sea (intertidal zone) has been added to Unesco World Heritage List.
 The word ‘Wad’ is Dutch for “mud flat”.
 When it is low tide you take a boat out into the sea until it gets stuck.
 Climb out and start walking the mud flats for about 3-hours to the islands.
 Professional guides will tell you about the unique eco-system, point out seals (when you’re lucky), and show you the way through the ditches.
 A true one in a lifetime experience.

 The century old crafts of painting with Delft Blue or making Gouda Cheese are dying out.
 Not only see how it is made but the true experience you get from rolling up your sleeves and give it a go yourselves!
 A very Dutch thing to do in the Netherlands.

 Learn the technique of working with black waterbased paint which will turn in the famous blue and white after firing the earthenware.

 Everyone knows about the famous windmills of The Netherlands.
 Back in the days wind energy was used to operate traditional windmills for grinding grain, cutting wood, pumping water and many other things.
-Nowadays the modern, gracious, wind turbines are The Netherlands largest source of green sustainable energy.
+A new thing to do in the Netherlands is to see these modern, gracious, wind turbines.
+In The Netherlands they are the largest source of green sustainable energy.
 Over 2000 wind turbines, on land and water.
 See them from up close in restricted area.
 Experience the power of wind turbines, learn how they work and the importance for the future.

-Any travelers looking to get a full-day, Wonderful Unique Experience in the Netherlands, do get in touch with us before your next trip to Amsterdam, The Netherlands.
+Any travelers looking for amazing Things to do in thte Netherlands, do get in touch with us before your next trip to Amsterdam.
+Happy to assist!